loclahost/phrases-editor/README.md

 ## Release notes

+### 2.2.2
+* Fix: Do not display that all is saved until it is actually saved.
+Thanks to @ericot

 ### 2.2.1
 * Fix: Use the correct method to update the settings when opening a new directory